List of ambassadors of Poland to Ireland

 The Republic of Poland Ambassador to Ireland is the ambassador extraordinary and plenipotentiary from the Republic of Poland to Ireland.
-The current ambassador is Anna Sochańska.
+The current ambassador is Artur Michalski.

 The main embassy building is located in Ballsbridge, affluent neighbourhood in the City of Dublin.
 The ambassador's residence is located on the same street as embassy building.
 The Consular and Polish Diaspora Section of the embassy is located in the centre of Dublin, on the Eden Quay, next to the O'Connell Bridge.

 History

 Before Second World War Poland did not establish diplomatic relations with Ireland.
 First diplomatic relations between the two countries were established in 1976, however until 1991, Poland Ambassador to Ireland was not residing in Ireland.
 The Embassy of Poland in Dublin was opened in 1991.